NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Query Format

-When updating, creating, or deleting entities in the GDC, users need to specify the entity type, the entity id, any relationships the entity has to parent entities from which it was derived, and any properties (required and optional as defined by the entity schema).
+When updating, creating, or deleting entities in the GDC, users need to specify the entity `type`, the entity `id`, any relationships the entity has to parent entities from which it was derived, and any properties (required and optional as defined by the entity schema).
 The structure for each entity should look as follows:

 ```json
 {